Sage/carbon/README.md

 See the [demo and documentation site](https://carbon.sage.com/) for live examples, or see [create-carbon-app](https://github.com/sage/create-carbon-app) to get started.

 ## Documentation
+The getting started and coding guides have been removed as they we're getting increasingly out-of-date.
+Apologies for the inconvenience this may cause.
+We plan to revisit these and publish new documentation in due course in the meanwhile please feel free to raise any questions to the maintainers as a [New Issue](https://github.com/Sage/carbon/issues)

 ### Getting Started